Dongkamukam: Etymology

-Dong in Karbi language mean shallow water or river.
-Kam mean step(verb)/crossing.
-Donkamukam can be translated as To cross the shallow water.
+Dong in the Karbi language mean shallow water or river.
+Kam means step(verb)/crossing.
+Donkamukam can be translated as "to cross the shallow water".

 Demographics

-Demographically, Dongkamukam town is around 95% Karbi tribe population.
-Maximum of the non-Karbis have settled here for business purpose and accommodated themselves in rented houses or leased land.
-The maximum number of Karbis profess the indigenous animism religion who worship the unknown and unseen power.
-A small population have embraced Christianity and they mainly reside in the village of Bordongka, Taralangso, Sojong,Ghilani and Dongkasarpo.
-A small percentage of the population are from Bengali, Manipuri,Assamese and Bihari speaking community.
+Demographically, around 95% of the population living in Dongkamukam town belongs to the Karbi tribe.
+The majority of non-Karbi settlers in the area have come for business purposes and have rented houses or leased land.
+Most Karbis living in the area practice a form of Animism, while a small portion of the population have embraced Christianity.
+They mainly reside in the villages of Bordongka, Taralangso, Sojong, Ghilani, and Dongkasarpo.
+While a majority of the population belongs to the Karbi speaking community, a small percentage of the population belongs to the Bengali, Manipuri, Assamese and Bihari speaking community.

-There's a Municipal Board head by the Chairman to look after the all-round development of the town.
+There is a Municipal Board headed by the Chairman to look after the all-round development of the town.
 For better administration, the town is divided into five wards; each headed by a commissioner.

-For recreational and sports activities there is a park for children named after Late Khorsing Bey, near the main junction.
-There's also an indoor stadium for badminton and table tennis.
-A football stadium for football players.
-A well-equipped gym for health lovers.
+Near the main junction, there is a park named after Late Khorsing Bey that is dedicated to recreational and sports activities for children.
+The town also has an indoor stadium for badminton and table tennis, a football stadium for football players, and a well-equipped gym for health lovers.

 Economy

 Dongkamukam is one of the most important towns in West Karbi Anglong.
 It provides facilities like good schools, colleges, jobs, etc. and is a place of tourist attraction.
-People from different parts of Karbi Anglong come here in search of a job or for their education or for commercial purposes as Dongkamukam is the only town in West Karbi Anglong which is in a plain area and has all the facilities.
+People from different parts of Karbi Anglong and West Karbi Anglong come to Dongkamukam for a variety of reasons, including employment, education, and business opportunities as Dongkamukam is the only town in West Karbi Anglong which is in a plain area and has the necessary facilities and infrastructure.
 It is an important town of West Karbi Anglong and it connects important towns like Hamren, Baithalangso, Kheroni, Zirikindeng, etc.

 Education

 Schools and colleges

 Dongkamukam is listed as one of the best places for quality educational facilities in West Karbi Anglong.
-The schools and colleges of Dongkamukam also provides a wide range of facilities; like Computers, Library, Campuses, playground etc.
+The schools and colleges of Dongkamukam also provides a wide range of facilities like Computers, Library, Campuses, playground etc.

 Some of the major Schools and Colleges are: